singhkpratham/geocompr/05-geometry-operations.md

 How far is it from the geographic centroid of Canterbury?

 1. Most world maps have a north-up orientation.
-A world map with a south-up orientation could be created by a reflection (one of the affine transformations not mentioned in \@ref(affine-transformations)) of the `world` object's geometry.
+A world map with a south-up orientation could be created by a reflection (one of the affine transformations not mentioned in Section \@ref(affine-transformations)) of the `world` object's geometry.
 Write code to do so.
 Hint: you need to use a two-element vector for this transformation.
-    - Bonus: create a upside down map of your country.
+    - Bonus: create an upside-down map of your country.

 1. Subset the point in `p` that is contained within `x` *and* `y` (see Section \@ref(clipping) and Figure \@ref(fig:venn-clip)).
     - Using base subsetting operators.